Aruniaaa/FocusAI/README.md

 Before running the application, ensure you have:

-- Python 3.8 or higher
+- Python 3.10 (creating a virtual environment is recommended)
 - Webcam/Camera access
 - Modern web browser (Chrome, Firefox, Safari)
 - Internet connection for model downloads